D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q80:

 You deploy several new VMs to your Azure SUB.
-All VM are in teh same RG named RG1.
+All VM are in the same RG named RG1.
 The VMs are based on a common ARM template stored in GitHub.

 You need to automate this operation.